jasonwhite/button/docs/_docs/install.md

 ---

-Button consists of three main components:
+Button consists of two main components:

  1. `button`: The build system itself.
- 2. `button-deps`: The implicit dependency detector.
- 3. `button-lua`: The build description generator from Lua scripts.
+ 2. `button-lua`: The build description generator from Lua scripts.

 Optionally, there is also the Makefile-to-Button build description converter (`button-make`).
 This is only needed if you want to automatically convert